-The TOE is configured to transmit its audit messages to an external syslog server.
-Communication with the syslog server is protected using IPsec and the TOE can determine when communication with the syslog server fails.
-If that should occur, the TOE will store all audit records locally and when the connection to the remote syslog server is restored, all stored audit records will be transmitted to the remote syslog server.
+The authorized administrator configures auditable events, performs back-up operations, and manages audit data storage.
+The TOE is configured to transmit the audit messages to an external syslog server.
+Communication with the syslog server is protected by using TLS and the TOE can determine when communication with the syslog server fails.
+In the presence of a TLS communication failure, the TOE will continuously and automatically re-attempt to reestablish the syslog connection in case of a network disruption.
+In the case of a TLS protocol failure the administrator should review the configuration of both the TOE and the syslog server.

-The audit logs can be viewed on the TOE using the appropriate IOS-XE 17.9 commands.
+The audit logs can be viewed on the TOE using the appropriate Cisco NX-OS commands.
 The records include the date/time the event occurred, the event/type of event, the user associated with the event, and additional information of the event and its success and/or failure.
-The TOE does not have an interface to modify audit records, though there is an interface available for the Authorized Administrator to clear audit data stored locally on the TOE.
+The TOE does not have an interface to modify audit records, though there is an interface available for the authorized administrator to clear (delete) audit data stored locally on the TOE.